 - There are different ways that businesses solicit the donation.
 We are willing to sit down and discuss what option works best for your situation.
 Many businesses let the signs do the talking and only bring it up if the customer asks questions.

-- ERWC and EVLT also promote the program and encourage individuals to patronize businesses that participate in 1% for Land & Rivers Fund.
+- ERWC and EVLT also promote the program and encourage individuals to patronize businesses that participate in the Land & Rivers Fund.
 See the Benefits to Participating Business section above.

 - Information about the program can be found at www.landrivers.org.
 Information about Eagle Valley Watershed Council can be found at www.erwc.org and information about the Eagle Valley Land Trust can be found at www.evlt.org.